-Oxidative stress is an imbalance between the free radicals (unstable molecules) and antioxidants in the body.
+We produce a small amount of free radicals naturally, when we exercise or have inflammation, such as an impacted tooth.
+Oxidative stress is how we describe that imbalance between the free radicals (unstable molecules) and antioxidants in the body.
 This imbalance causes free radicals to damage cells, proteins and deoxyribonucleic acid (DNA), our genetic code.
 While the body produces free radicals during normal metabolic activity, an excess of these oxygen-containing molecules with their uneven number of electrons can cause large chemical change reactions or oxidation.
 Antioxidants are molecules that can donate an electron to a free radical stabilizing them without making themselves unstable.
 When there are more free radicals in our bodies than antioxidants, damage occurs.
 We see this in conditions such as diabetes, atherosclerosis (hardening of the blood vessels), inflammation, high blood pressure, heart disease, neurodegenerative diseases and cancer.

 Oxidative stress plays a major role in the pathogenesis of both types of diabetes mellitus and cardiovascular diseases including hypertension.
 The low levels of antioxidants accompanied by elevated levels of free radicals play a major role in delayed wound healing.
 Ultra-low microcurrent may have an antioxidant effect and has been shown to accelerate wound healing.
 In a study looking at ultra-low microcurrent in the management of diabetes mellitus, hypertension and chronic wounds, twelve cases were discussed with an eye to determine the mechanism of action.